huiminlim/dream2space-wiki/v0.2-doc/users/01-sd-mass-production.md

     ![Wifi Router and Password](images/wifi_setup.png)

+Note: If running the WiFi in NUS network, this link may help: <https://sumukhramprasad.wordpress.com/2016/03/02/connecting-to-nus-wifi-on-a-raspberry-pi/>

 ## Step 4: Enable SSH in the Raspberry Pi OS

 1. Download an empty `ssh` file from the link [here](assets/mass-production/ssh).